cheblin/AdHoc-protocol/README.md

-**BlackBox** is a low level binary protocol boilerplate multilanguage **( JAVA, C, C#...SWIFT(upcoming))** code generator.
+**BlackBox** is a low level binary protocol boilerplate multilanguage **( C, C++, Rust, C#, Kotlin, Typescript...Scala(upcoming))** code generator.
 According to your description, BlackBox generate source code, so you just need to insert your received packs handlers, and logic of creating a new package, populating, with data and sending it to the receiver.
 **BlackBox** supports
 - bitfields,
-- any primitive datatypes,
+- standart set primitive datatypes,
-- single/double bytes char strings
+- UTF8 strings
-- any variations of it's multidimensional arrays with static and variable dimensions.
+- variations of it's multidimensional arrays with predefined and variable dimensions.
+- nested packages,
+- enums/flag enums
+- pack constats
+- pack fields inheritance

 Protocol encapsulate CRC16, [byte stuffing framing](https://web.cs.wpi.edu/~rek/Undergrad_Nets/B07/BitByteStuff.pdf), [Base 128 Varint](https://developers.google.com/protocol-buffers/docs/encoding) compression. <br>
 At the moment, the code generator BlackBox is built like **SaaS**.
 To get the generated and tested code it is necessary: